mmartinezsaito/perfusiveCascade/README.md

 ## perfusiveCascade
-Code for the research article "Discrete scaling and criticality in a chain of adaptive excitable integrators" Sorry for the files not being yet documented.
+Code for the research article "Discrete scaling and criticality in a chain of adaptive excitable integrators".
+The files are not yet documented.

 ### Index
 - Main file